Accounting Principles and Practice (L7, 30 ECTS)

 The Certificate in Accounting Principles and Practice, provides a deeper knowledge of financial accounting covering international accounting standards, and is suitable for those working in SMEs and those wishing to broaden their knowledge of accounting.
 It is aimed at those who already have a knowledge of the basic fundamentals of accounting.
-Those who complete the Certificates in Accounting will get exemptions from professional accountancy bodies and may also apply to enter the Bachelor of Arts (Hons) in Accounting under LIT’s transfer and progression policies.
+Those who complete the Certificate in Accounting Principles and Practices will gain an exemption from ACCA exams (Paper F7 - Financial Reporting) and may also apply to enter the Bachelor of Arts (Hons) in Accounting under LIT’s transfer and progression policies.

 What are the entry requirements?